 Bishop joined NASBA on January 1, 2007, as president and CEO of Professional Credential Services (PCS), NASBA’s former wholly owned subsidiary, and director of CPA examination operations.
 During his tenure as president of PCS, the company grew to provide services to more than 50 professions, both nationally and internationally.

 Before joining NASBA, Bishop maintained a successful career in the areas of state government and law enforcement, having served in roles including executive director of the Missouri State Board of Accountancy, assistant director of the Missouri Department of Public Safety, undercover narcotics officer, under-sheriff, chief of police and commander of the Missouri Major Case Squad.

 A Missouri native, Bishop holds a bachelor’s degree in education from the University of Missouri Columbia, a master’s degree in criminal justice, and is a graduate of Harvard University’s Kennedy School of Government Executive Program.
 He is also a graduate of the Missouri State Highway Patrol Academy and the Federal Criminal Justice Academy.

-Currently, Bishop serves as a member of the Vanderbilt University MAcc Advisory Board, The PhD Project Board of Directors and the Nashville Downtown Partnership Board of Directors.
-Among his honors include being named to Accounting Today’s Top 100 Most Influential People in Accounting, from 2011-2018.
+Currently, Bishop serves as a member of the Vanderbilt University MAcc Advisory Board and the Nashville Downtown Partnership Board of Directors.
+He is a former member of The PhD Project Board of Directors, where he served as Nominating Committee chair.
+Among his honors include being named to Accounting Today’s Top 100 Most Influential People in Accounting, from 2011-2019.